kmadathil/sanskrit_parser/README.md

        Action: Perform a sandhi split at given input phoneme number
        Ouptut:  left and right sequences (multiple options will be output).
        No semantic validation will be performed (up to higher levels)

+#### Current Status
+basic version working.
+Needs to be improved and sandhi generation needs to be added for completeness

 ### Level 1
 * From dhatu + lakAra + puruSha + vachana to pada and vice versa